zhyever/PatchFusion/README.md

 </div>

 ## **DEMO**

-We provide a [demo link](https://55510c1c829b28b9e3.gradio.live) for you to play around.
-Note this link is not stable due to running on a local machine.
+Our offical demo is available [here](https://huggingface.co/spaces/zhyever/PatchFusion)!
+Thanks for the kind support from huggingface!

-The offical demo [here](https://huggingface.co/spaces/zhyever/PatchFusion) is waiting for the kind GPU support!
+We provide an experimental [demo link](https://55510c1c829b28b9e3.gradio.live) (with 80G memory) for you to play around.
+Note this link would be expired soon.

 ## **Environment setup**
 The project depends on :